 - There is no light that indicates the griddle is hot.
 Take care when using around small children and make sure it’s cooled sufficiently before cleaning.

 While knowing how to properly clean and season a Wolf range griddle should preserve it for years to come, malfunctions may still occur.
-When they do, call Mid America Service Appliance Repair for the best Wolf range repair in St. Louis!
+When they do, call Mid America Service Appliance Repair for the best Wolf range repair near you!